-An evergreen tree from the Myrtle family & only grown in tropical climates, the Pimenta Dioica can grow to over 30ft high.
-They feature small white blossom & 6 inch long aromatic green leaves.
-The trees fruit at 3 years old & the best harvest time is August.
+An evergreen tree from the Myrtle family and only grown in tropical climates, the Pimenta dioica can grow to over 30ft high.
+They feature small white blossom & six-inch long aromatic green leaves.
+The trees fruit at 3 years and the best harvest time is August.

 Sourcing All Spice

 We source our berries from Jamaica, which is known to have the highest grade Allspice in the world.
 I was lucky to visit our farmer Mr Sherlock at harvest time.
 His trees grow in the limestone hills in the southwestern part of Jamaica and are grown as a canopy to provide shade for coffee plants.

 Our berries are picked when they are bright green & are then spread out over concrete to dry naturally in the sun over four days, where they turn their deep reddish brown.
 They are then stored in hessian sacks to retain all their aromatic essential oils.